siddharth-vaghasia/covidsurveypowerapp/README.md

 Developed by [Siddharth Vaghasia](https://www.linkedin.com/in/siddharthvaghasia/) and [Mayuresh Joshi](https://www.linkedin.com/in/mayure5h/)

+New features coming soon...!!
+Feel free to provide your feedback.

 # Brief about Application

 •	As with current situation on Covid, it is important to get ourselves vaccinated.
 All the countries governments are running vaccination drive.